-1700 - 1900: Eighteenth and nineteenth centuries
+1700 - 1900: 18th and 19th centuries

-The industrial revolution of the eighteenth and nineteenth centuries saw a massive change in the way people lived and how this affected their health.
+The industrial revolution of the eighteenth and nineteenth centuries saw a massive change in the way, people lived and how this affected their health.
 People moved from small villages and an agricultural lifestyle to live in towns and cities that sprang up around the new factories, where they could work.
 People lived in dirty, overcrowded conditions with poor sanitation and dirty drinking water.
-Many died from diseases such as cholera, tuberculosis, measles and pneumonia infections that could spread quickly and easily in these conditions.
-Two of the big medical advances of this time were: vaccinations, Xrays.
+Many died from diseases such as cholera, measles tuberculosis. and pneumonia infections that could spread quickly and easily in these conditions.
+Two of the big medical advances of this time were: vaccinations, X-rays.

+Fig. 1.7.
 Operating theatres: In 1900 were not the sterile environments